 Finally, all assets need to be valued as of the date of trial, not the date of filing.
 Every asset needs a value so that the court can show how it is dividing up the assets and that it is being done fairly.
 The disclosures under NRCP 16.2, as discussed above, would be the starting point for easily valued assets, but would not be much help in the case of rental properties or a business.

 What about when community property money is used for a separate property?
 In 1990 the court ruled on this in Malmquist v.
 Malmquist.
 If one spouse makes payments on separate property during the marriage from his or her own earnings, such payments constitute community property and convert part of the separate property to community property.
-The court developed a formula to determine the value of payments made on a mortgage of separate property and generally reimburse the community for improvements made on separate property.
+The court developed a formula to determine the value of payments made on a mortgage of separate property.
+The judge generally decides to reimburse the community for improvements made on separate property.

 If the divorce occurs before either party starts collecting Social Security, both spouses must be age 62 for the lower wage earner to apply.
 Second, the lower earner must not have remarried before age 60 or must end that marriage to obtain benefits.
 Third, the lower earning ex-spouse must be divorced for two years to collect benefits.
 In practical terms it means that if the lower wage earning ex-spouse plans to apply for Social Security retirement benefits within the next two years, then she or he should apply to collect first, then file for divorce second.
 If the lower earning ex-spouse plans to keep working for the next two years, then this rule will not apply.